 AG Overview: The JAG Program, administered by the Bureau of Justice Assistance (BJA), is the leading source of federal justice funding to state and local jurisdictions.
 The JAG Program provides states, tribes, and local governments with critical funding necessary to support a range of program areas including law enforcement, prosecution and court, prevention and education, corrections and community corrections, drug treatment and enforcement, planning, evaluation, and technology improvement, and crime victim and witness initiatives.

 JAG Legislation: Public Law 109-162, Title XI–Department of Justice Reauthorization, Subtitle B–Improving the Department of Justice's Grant Programs, Chapter 1–Assisting Law Enforcement and Criminal Justice Agencies, Sec.
 1111 (Merger of the Byrne Formula Grant Program and Local Law Enforcement Block Grant Program).

 COPS — the Office of Community Oriented Policing Services is the office of the U.S. Department of Justice that advances the practice of community policing in America’s state, local and tribal law enforcement agencies.
 COPS does its work principally by sharing information and making grants to police departments around the United States.
 Read a more complete description

 GRANTS AND FUNDING

 The COPS Office is responsible for advancing the practice of community policing in the nation’s state, local, territory, and tribal law enforcement agencies.
 One method in doing so is through the COPS Office Grant Programs and Funding.
-Read more about our 2011 grant programs
+Read more about available grant programs